aws-samples/multiple-account-cdk-cicd-pipeline/README.md

 ### Run Pipeline
 Navigate to Pipeline and Release Changes, app resources will be deployed in three accounts and two regions in each account.

-Waves can be used to deploy multiple stages in parrallel.
+Waves can be used to deploy multiple stages in parallel.
 In this example:
 - DEV and QA
 - PRD and STG Primary
 - PRD and STG Secondary